Suggestions for Finding an Insurance Agent or Broker

 A broker-agent acting in the capacity of an insurance broker is an independent insurance sales person who searches the marketplace in the interests of clients, not insurance companies, and may place coverage with any admitted insurance company.
 Since brokers are not appointed to represent specific insurance companies, they must post a $10,000 bond before acting as a broker.
 Broker bonds can be verified on this Website with the broker's name or license number.

 A broker-agent acting as an independent agent is a contractor who represents different insurance companies and who searches the market for the best coverage based on a client's insurance needs.
-Independent agents must be appointed by each insurance company they represent before placing coverage with that company.
+However, unlike an insurance broker, independent agents must be appointed by each insurance company they represent before placing coverage with that company.
 Agent appointments can be verified on this Website with the agent's name or license number.

 Back to Top